D'anquetil History, Family Crest & Coats of Arms

 Early History of the D'anquetil family

-Another 279 words (20 lines of text) covering the year 1066 is included under the topic Early D'anquetil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our D'anquetil research.
+Another 234 words (17 lines of text) covering the year 1066 is included under the topic Early D'anquetil History in all our PDF Extended History products and printed products wherever possible.

 D'anquetil Spelling Variations

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name D'anquetil, some of which include Anctill, Anctil, Anquetil, Antil, Antile, Antille, Anctille, Anctile, Anquetile, Anquetille, d'Anctill, d'Anctille, d'Anctil, d'Anquetil, d'Antil, d'Antile, d'Antille, Danctill, Danctil, Danctile, Danctille, Danquetil, Anktill, Anktil, Anktille, Anktile, Antel, Antle and many more.

 Early Notables of the D'anquetil family (pre 1700)

 Notable amongst the family in this period was Edward Antill (1658-1725), an English-born, American merchant and attorney who was prominent in the early history of Province of New York and the Province of New Jersey.
 His son...